In My Lifetime, Vol. 1: Production

 The album features guest contributions by Lil' Kim, Foxy Brown, Babyface, Blackstreet, Teddy Riley, Too $hort, Sauce Money and Puff Daddy.
 Producers for Reasonable Doubt such as DJ Premier and Ski contribute to a limited number of beats on this album, though the majority of the production is handled by Puff Daddy's production team The Hitmen from the Bad Boy label, giving the album a generally glossier sound than its predecessor.
-It displayed a shift from the mafioso rap themes of Reasonable Doubt to the so-called "jiggy" era of late 90s hip-hop, often credited to videos and albums from Puff Daddy and his Bad Boy record label's roster of artists including Notorious B.I.G. (the first two singles from his second album were both huge pop hits) and Mase.
+It displayed a shift from the mafioso rap themes of Reasonable Doubt to the so-called "jiggy" era of late 90s hip-hop, often credited to videos and albums from Puff Daddy and his Bad Boy record label's roster of artists including The Notorious B.I.G. (the first two singles from his second album were both huge pop hits) and Mase.
 "Reasonable Doubt was like an introduction," Jay-Z told MTV News.
 "Like, you know, meeting somebody out on the street...
 Everything, your whole conversation is very general, not too much detail and things like that.
 Its just that 'In My Lifetime' is more detailed, more in-depth.
 Much more personal".

-Influence of Biggie Smalls
+Influence of the Notorious B.I.G.

 In a 1998 interview with MTV News, Jay-Z explained how the death of fellow Brooklyn rapper and collaborator The Notorious B.I.G. shaped parts of In My Lifetime, Vol. 1.
-In the interview, he explained how the album was not as fun to record as his debut, Reasonable Doubt (1996), and that certain tracks, such as "The City is Mine", were influenced by the rapper's death.
+In the interview, he explained how the album was not as fun to record as his debut, (Reasonable Doubt (1996)), and that certain tracks, such as "The City is Mine", were influenced by the rapper's death.